idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - options for QA checks are stored in Project Templates.

+The new update (**2018111601**) of CafeTran 2019 Forerunner is available for download.
+The changes are as follows:

+- highlighting punctuation characters in TM exact matches which are defined in "Do not match" option.
+- replacing background color with strike-through line for the missing words at the comparison between the current segment and fuzzy matches.
+- new "R" symbol in the grid for repeated segments regardless of their propagation status.
+- marking segments edited in the current session - see the red asterisk in the grid.
+- showing the origin of the translation in the grid:
+  - Machine Translation - see the MT symbol.
+  - CafeTran's Auto-assembling - see the CT symbol.
+  - Human Translation - see the HT symbol.

+CafeTran handles the origin state automatically.
+For example, Machine Translations or Exact/Fuzzy matches switch to Human Translation (HT) state after their edition.
+Currently, the origin is stored permamently in CafeTran's projects only, as projects coming from other translation tools may not have this concept.
+There are also new filters corresponding to the new states:

+- Segments edited in the current session - see Filter > Status menu.
+- Human Translation (HT) - see Filter > Origin menu.
+- AI Translation (MT+TM) - see Filter > Origin menu.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.